AldermanAxe/Projector/README.txt

 A tool to record, process, and share information.

+Democratization of information and automation.

+Predicated on the continued advancement of web functionality, peer to peer communication, and web APIs

 A sort of project organizer, note keeper, scheduler.

 The program is implemented as an HTML file with javascript, to allow it to be run from any machine with a modern web browser, whether it is connected to the internet or not.